John Sculley: 1993–present: tech investment

-After leaving Apple on October 23, 1993, Sculley became chairman and chief executive officer at Spectrum Information Technologies, a New York-based company that held key computer patents for wireless data transmission.
+After leaving Apple in 1993, Sculley became chairman and chief executive officer at Spectrum Information Technologies, a New York-based company that held key computer patents for wireless data transmission.
 Only four months later he resigned from the company and filed a lawsuit against Spectrum president Peter Caserta, seeking more than $10 million in damages.
 Sculley alleged that he was misled when he was hired at Spectrum by not being told of SEC inquiries and "aggressive revenue recognition accounting" for license fees.

-Sculley has been a founding investor in MetroPCS (formerly General Wireless) and helped guide the company's brand marketing; MetroPCS became a multibillion-dollar public company on the New York Stock Exchange until its acquisition by T-Mobile in 2013.
+Sculley was a founding investor in MetroPCS (formerly General Wireless) and helped guide the company's brand marketing; MetroPCS became a multibillion-dollar public company on the New York Stock Exchange until its acquisition by T-Mobile in 2013.
 He built NFO Research from $25 million to $550 million in revenue, and sold it to IPG for $850 million.
-He helped launch and advised Hotwire.com, Intralinks (which was co-founded by his brother Arthur), and InPhonic, Buy.com, and PeoplePC.
+He helped launch and advised Hotwire.com, IntraLinks (which was co-founded by his brother Arthur), and InPhonic, Buy.com, and PeoplePC.

-In 1997, Sculley became the chairman of Live Picture, a California-based company, to oversee its push into high-quality, low-bandwidth imaging over the Internet.
-US$22M in venture capital was provided for the company.
-Sculley later left the company, but remained an investor.
-In 1999, Live Picture filed for federal bankruptcy protection as part of a plan to be acquired by MGI Software.
+In 1997, Sculley became the chairman of Live Picture, a California-based company, to oversee its push into high-quality, low-bandwidth imaging over the Internet. $22M in venture capital was provided for the company.
+Sculley later left the company but remained an investor.
+In 1999, Live Picture filed for bankruptcy protection as part of a plan to be acquired by MGI Software.

 In 1997, Sculley co-founded PopTech with Bob Metcalfe and several other dignitaries from the technology industry.
 In 1998, he joined the board of directors of BuyComp LLC (now Buy.com), an Internet-only computer store.
 Two years later, he partnered with Dennis M. Lynch to launch Signature21, providing marketing services to small to medium-sized businesses.
 In 2001, Sculley and Lynch transitioned the company into a learning program for rising entrepreneurs.
 Months later, Lynch left the company, while Sculley continued to consult and work with small businesses, including InPhonic, whose board of directors he later joined.
 InPhonic was an online retailer of cell phones and wireless plans.
 Sculley's early leadership helped steer InPhonic towards its successful IPO in 2004.
 Sculley served as the vice chairman of the InPhonic board of directors.
 InPhonic filed for bankruptcy in 2007.